Harshpatel44/HowSafe/README.md

 5. Remove the pos tags (removed tags [VBD, IN, DT] and removed unwanted words from tags [JJ,NN,NNS], kept [JJS] unchanged. )
 6. Remove stop words
 7. Find frequency of words
+8. count 2-gram and 3-gram frequency of words